eclipse-vertx/vert.x/core_manual_groovy.md

     def client = vertx.createNetClient()

+    client.connect(1234, "localhost") { asyncResult ->
+        if (asyncResult.succeeded) {
-    client.connect(1234, "localhost") { socket -> println "We have connected!" }
+            println "We have connected!"
+        } else {
+            asyncResult.cause.printStackTrace
+        }
+    }

 The connect method takes the port number as the first parameter, followed by the hostname or ip address of the server.
-The third parameter is a connect handler.
-This handler will be called when the connection actually occurs.
+The third parameter is a closure.
+This closure will be called when the connection actually occurs.

-The argument passed into the connect handler is an instance of `org.vertx.groovy.core.net.NetSocket`, exactly the same as what is passed into the server side connect handler.
-Once given the `NetSocket` you can read and write data from the socket in exactly the same way as you do on the server side.
+The argument passed into the connect handler is an `AsyncResult<NetSocket>`, and the `NetSocket` can be retrieved from the `result()` method.
+You can read and write data from the socket in exactly the same way as you do on the server side.

 You can also close it, set the closed handler, set the exception handler and use it as a `ReadStream` or `WriteStream` exactly the same as the server side `NetSocket`.

-### Catching exceptions on the Net Client

-You can set an exception handler on the `NetClient`.
-This will catch any exceptions that occur during connection.

-    def client = vertx.createNetClient()

-    client.exceptionHandler { ex -> println "Failed to connect $ex" }

-    client.connect(4242, "host-that-doesnt-exist") { socket -> puts "This won't get called" }

 ### Configuring Reconnection